canonical-ols/snapstore-snap-docs/en/install.md

     sudo systemctl restart snapd

-!!!
-NOTE:
-    While the Snap Store Proxy is in beta the snap can be installed using:

-        sudo snap install snap-store-proxy --beta

 Installing the stable release of the Snap Store Proxy is as simple as:

     sudo snap install snap-store-proxy